NicolasRoever/bargaining_experiment/README.md

 This section is only for me as a developer.
 You can ignore it.

+- There is a mistake in the screen for the information what is shown for the payoffs if there is accepatce in the beginning (undefined variable)

+- Implement automatic acceptance for seller as well (relevant for two-sided asymmetry)

 - Also, there seems to be "Keine Eingigung", obwohl angenommen wurde.
 I guess it is a mistake in the if-clause?
 - Can you see where the outliers in bargaining time are coming from?